aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 The driver handles some error cases and passes other errors to the user.

-The EDMA and its driver is designed to try to recover gracefully from errors, specifically application crashes or bugs in the Custom Logic portion of the FPGA.
-While the design tries to cover all known cases, there may be corner cases that are not recovered.
-The EDMA will print errors and logic to Linux `dmesg` service indicating a unrecoverable error.
+The EDMA and its driver are designed to attempt graceful recovery from errors, specifically application crashes or bugs in the Custom Logic portion of the FPGA.
+While the design attempts to cover all known cases, there may be corner cases that are not recoverable.
+The EDMA will print errors and logic to Linux `dmesg` service indicating an unrecoverable error.

 #### Error: Application Process Crash

-In case a crash in the developer's user-space application, the operating system kernel takes care of all open file descriptors (EDMA queues) associated with the process.
+In case of a crash in the developer's user-space application, the operating system kernel tears down of all open file descriptors (EDMA queues) associated with the process.
 Release (equivalent of `close()`) is called for every open file descriptor.
-When the kernel closes them, the driver frees and releases all the transient read data and interrupt events from the FPGA to the application.
-The driver will also try to drain all outstanding write data to the FPGA.
-If either of these tasks don’t finish after a timeout process, an error is reported in Linux `dmesg` and the FPGA itself and EDMA driver may be in unknown.
+When the kernel closes them, the driver frees and releases all the transient read-data and interrupt events.
+The driver will also try to drain all outstanding writes towards the FPGA.
+If either of these tasks don’t finish after a timeout, an error is reported in Linux `dmesg` and the FPGA itself and EDMA driver may be left in an unknown state.

 #### Error: API Time-out

-Timeout errors can occur in few place including:
+Timeout errors can occur in few places including:

 1. Application stuck on `write()/pwrite()`, or its data that is stuck in transient buffer for too long because the CL is not accepting the data.